itsthisjustin/airatelimit/README.md

 ## Language Examples

-All providers (OpenAI, Anthropic, Google, xAI) use the **OpenAI SDK format**.
-Just change the model name and API key.
+Use the OpenAI SDK.
+Just change the model name and API key—we forward to the right place.

 ### Python